Metassassin/metassassin.github.io/_posts/2024-09-20-pctf-giraffenotes.md

 {% include figure.liquid path="assets/img/WEB - Giraffe Home.png" class="img-fluid rounded z-depth-1" zoomable=false %}

 2.)
 Take this bit of information, download the html file and open it in a text editor.
-The very top of this file defines a variable, 'allowed,' whose value is either true or false depending on the presense of HTTP_X_FORWARDED_FOR:
+The very top of this file defines a variable, 'allowed,' whose value is either true or false depending on the presense of HTTP_X_FORWARDED_FOR.

 {% details Click here for code %}
   {% highlight php %}